-The noncurrent asset held for sale, representing the carrying value of STI ESG's 20% ownership in Maestro Holdings, amounted to #419.1 million as at June 30, 2020.
+The noncurrent asset held for sale, representing the carrying value of STI ESG's 20% ownership in Maestro Holdings, amounted to ₱419.1 million as at June 30, 2020.
 The operating subsidiaries of Maestro Holdings are PhilPlans First, Inc. ("PhilPlans"), PhilhealthCare, Inc. ("PhilCare"), and Philippine Life Financial Assurance Corporation ("PhilLife").
 On June 27, 2017, STI ESG's BOD approved the disposal of this 20% stake in Maestro Holdings.
 Further, with the reclassification as noncurrent asset held for sale, STI ESG ceased the use of the equity method of accounting for the investment in Maestro Holdings as at June 30, 2017 and carried the investment at the lower of its carrying amount and fair value less costs to sell.
-On September 24, 2020, STI ESG's BOD approved the sale of its 20% stake in Maestro Holdings conditions.
-On December 15, 2020, STI ESG and Chita SPC Limited, for and on behalf of its segregated portfolio Cam Sea Special Opportunities Fund Segregated Portfolio ("Chita SPC Limited"), executed a deed of absolute sale for the sale of STI ESG's 1,281,484 shares in Maestro Holdings for a total consideration of US\$ 10.0 million equivalent to #480.5 million.
-STI ESG then derecognized its noncurrent asset held for sale amounting to #419.1 million as at June 30, 2021.
+On September 24, 2020, STI ESG's BOD approved the sale of its 20% stake in Maestro Holdings to a third-party investor for a consideration higher than its present carrying value, subject to completion of certain closing conditions.
+On December 15, 2020, STI ESG and Chita SPC Limited, for and on behalf of its segregated portfolio Cam Sea Special Opportunities Fund Segregated Portfolio ("Chita SPC Limited"), executed a deed of absolute sale for the sale of STI ESG's 1,281,484 shares in Maestro Holdings for a total consideration of US\$ 10.0 million equivalent to ₱480.5 million.
+STI ESG then derecognized its noncurrent asset held for sale amounting to ₱419.1 million as at June 30, 2021.